-Check out our list of the best SAT prep books of 2014!
+Check out our list of the best SAT prep books!

 If I were the CEO of Princeton Review I would employ editors.
 Princeton Review is notorious for releasing books with thousands of questions—that have thousands of errors/typos.
 The sad part is the content in many of their books, like Cracking the SAT, do a decent job of approximating the given test.
 Read Amazon, and The Princeton Review is roundly lambasted for bungling up the answer choices (really, this much like a 2100 SAT student who mis-bubbles the answers and gets a 1200).

 What most of the negative reviewers don’t realize is Princeton Review does a better job of approximating the test than does Kaplan, who, despite only sporadic typos, doesn’t really score points for an accurate rendering of the SAT.

 That said the questions aren’t perfect.
 The reading passages—while mostly similar in content to those found on the actual test—are accompanied by questions that just aren’t that SAT in nature.
 Indeed, I tend not to use the book in my tutoring sessions for this very reason.
 I want to make sure that students prep with questions written by College Board, as it has a way of creating attractive wrong answer choices.